 Amanda Harvey-Sánchez (she/her) is a Latina Toronto-based organizer, activist-researcher, and educator.
 The daughter of a climate scientist and a teacher, Amanda was called into the climate justice movement through working on her campus fossil fuel divestment campaign at the University of Toronto in 2015.
 Since then, she has had the opportunity to take part in community-based and justice-focused campaigns and projects across Canada, the US, India, and France.
 She is currently completing her PhD at the University of Toronto, on the social and political life of youth climate justice organizing in Canada.

-Activist in the environmental and student movement since 2019.
-I first became involved with Extinction Rebellion in climate justice mobilization and awareness, then as a civil disobedience trainer with XR.
-I was the coordinator of the environmental committee's actions and the executive for the mobilization of the Cégep du Vieux Montréal.
-I co-founded the Coalition des Soulèvements Étudiants du Québec (CSEQ) which aims to link student political action groups to a potential national student federation and thus avoid the mistakes made in 2012.
+Jacob (he/him) has been an activist in the environmental and student movement since 2019.
+He first became involved with Extinction Rebellion in climate justice mobilization and awareness, then as a civil disobedience trainer with XR.
+Later on, Jacob became the coordinator of the environmental committee's actions and the executive for the mobilization of the Cégep du Vieux Montréal.
+He co-founded the Coalition des Soulèvements Étudiants du Québec (CSEQ) which aims to link student political action groups to a potential national student federation and thus avoid the mistakes made in 2012.

 Michelle Xie (she/her) is a community organizer, artist, and sociology undergraduate at the University of British Columbia, who lives and learns on the stolen homelands of the Musqueam, Squamish, and Tsleil-Waututh peoples.
 Her work weaves together climate & disability justice by nurturing community care in ways that build upon the rich traditions of political and popular education & engage in abolitionist praxis in pursuit of collective liberation.
 Michelle is a coordinator with Climate Justice UBC, creator & editor-in-chief of the Water Damaged Paper Anthology, and Climate Resilience Lead at the UBC Climate Hub.
 Through and beyond these roles, she is dedicated to fostering anti-oppressive, trauma-informed spaces for personal and systemic transformation that are grounded in practices of radical imagination, cross-movement solidarity, and mutual aid.